eric-gan/Sourcing/README.md

 ## Usage
 Open `scraper.py` in your favorite editor and make the following changes:
 1. On line 26, update `TITLES` to the positions you want to scrape for.
-Defaults are Data Scientist, Manager, Director.
+Defaults are Data Scientist, Data Engineer, Machine Learning Engineer, Product Manager, and Engineering Manager.
 2. On line 28, update `PAGE_DEPTH` to the number of LinkedIn pages you want to scrape.
 Default is 7.
 3. On line 30, update `USERNAME_AUTH` to your LinkedIn username.
 4. On line 31, update `PASSWORD_AUTH` to your LinkedIn password.